Jkutkut/42Madrid-get_next_line/README.md

 To use the get_next_line function, simply clone the repository to your local machine.
 The library comes with a Makefile that includes the following rules:

-all: compiles the library
+- `all`: compiles the library
-re: recompiles the library
+- `re`: recompiles the library
-fclean: removes all object files and the library
+- `fclean`: removes all object files and the library
-clean: removes all object files
+- `clean`: removes all object files

 To compile the library, run: